spacemeshos/docs/docs/start/integration.md

 }
 ```

-The above value is the fixed mainnet genesis ID (in base64 format); in hex format it is `0x9eebff023abb17ccb775c602daade8ed708f0a50`.
-See the below code snippet for how to use this in transaction construction.
+The above value is the fixed mainnet genesis ID (in base64 format).
+In hexadecimal format, it is `0x9eebff023abb17ccb775c602daade8ed708f0a50`.
+See the code example [below](#example) to learn how to use the Genesis ID in transaction construction.

 ### Signing